Abang Long Fadil: Sequel

-The movie's sequel, Abang Long Fadil 2 was released in August 2017.
-Syafiq returned to write and direct the sequel, in which Zizan reprising his roles with addition of new cast include Shuib Sepahtu, Achey Bocey and Tania Hudson.
+The movie's sequel, Abang Long Fadil 2 was released in August 2017, which grossed higher than its first film, earning over RM17.9 million, making it the highest-grossing Malaysian film of 2017 and the tenth highest-grossing Malaysian film of all time, beating 2015 Astro Shaw's film Polis Evo.
+Syafiq returned to write and direct the sequel, in which Zizan reprising his role and Syamsul Yusuf portraying a completely different antihero role (opposed to his villain character Shark in previous KL Gangster installments and this film), with addition of new cast include Shuib Sepahtu, Achey Bocey and Tania Hudson.
 Yusof Haslam serves as the producer, with Najwa Abu Bakar from Astro Shaw acted as co-producer.
+A third eponymous sequel was released on 8 October 2022, becoming the highest grossing films of Abang Long Fadil trilogy.